Table of Contents

 - Fast-track the on-boarding of new software developers into the team.

-- Provide a way to explain what’s being built to people outside of the development team, whether they are technical or non-technical.
+- Provide a way to explain what’s being built to people outside the development team, whether they are technical or non-technical.

 Why is this important?
 In today’s world of agile delivery and lean startups, many software teams have lost the ability to communicate what it is they are building, so it’s no surprise that these same teams often seem to lack technical leadership, direction, and consistency.
 If you want to ensure that everybody is contributing to the same end-goal, you need to be able to effectively communicate the vision of what it is you’re building.
 And if you want agility and the ability to move fast, you need to be able to communicate that vision efficiently too.
 Moving fast requires good communication.